Apian-Framework/UniLog/README.md

 **Unity 3D compatible C# logging (works without Unity, too)**

-Unilog is a tag-based C# logging facility for code that might be built and run under Unity 3D.
-When run in the Unity editor Unilog makes use of native Unity logger.
+UniLog is a tag-based C# logging facility for code that might be built and run under Unity 3D.
+When code is run in the Unity editor it integrates into the native Unity logger.

 ---